Hostile Takeover

 O. N charged through the snow, but pleaded.
 “Is this really all you want?
 Endless fighting and betrayal?”

 “You are made to destroy my kind, so I will remake myself to destroy you.
 What was it you said… ‘Just orders, y’know?’
-This is just incentives.”
+This is just fate.”

-X. N charged through the snow, homing in on her heat signature.
-A sword arm slashed for her – and the prey blocked it with a knife.
-Wait.
+X. The hunter charged through the snow, homing in on her heat signature.
+A sword arm slashed for her and the prey blocked it with a knife.
+Pause.
 When had the knife left the hunter’s chest?

 That moment of processing, of confusion, granted the prey opportunity to press ahead.
-The knife slashed forward, forcing N to parry.
+The knife slashed forward, forcing the hunter to parry.
 Sword against dagger, they grinded and sparked.

 X. The hunter had a disassembly drone’s strength, and his prey was just a worker.
-Defense broke, knife fell — glowed, and this time his strength was pitted against telekinesis.
-The hunter met the challenge — only to realize this was distraction.
+Defense broke, knife fell glowed, and this time his strength was pitted against telekinesis.
+The hunter met the challenge only to realize this was all distraction.

-O. Registering surprise from his other thread was all the warning N got.
+Registering surprise from his violent thread was all the warning N got.
 The knife teleported behind him and backstabbed him.
 He coughed up oil.

-X. The prey grabbed N’s sword, wiping acid on to the blade.
-N pulled back, licked the metal, and expected a counter attack to come, but the prey had also disengaged.
+X. The prey grabbed his sword-arm, wiping acid onto the blade.
+The hunter pulled back, licked the metal, and expected a counter attack to come, but the prey had also disengaged.
 The knife was gone.
-N’d had it in sight all along – playback showed it had simply disappeared.
+The hunter had it in sight all along playback showed it had simply disappeared.

 O_O